Skip to main content

 It looks like the space was almost exactly divided in half, making the Central Farmers Market somewhere around 15,000 square feet.

-It's a very tasteful facade design, and certainly far superior to the previous design that A&P used.
+It's a very tasteful facade design, and certainly more modern than the previous design that A&P used.

 Produce cases line both side walls, with deli along the back and some grocery selection towards the back of the store.